top of page

 text explanation of LRTK Phone

-In surveying and as-built management for civil engineering works, the method of comparing the as-built point cloud (3D point cloud data acquired by scanning the site) with the design data and visualizing the results as a heat map has attracted particular attention in recent years.
-It allows you to grasp, at a glance, whether the finished terrain or structures match the design, greatly contributing to more efficient quality control.
-This article explains in detail the significance and benefits of visualizing differences between as-built point clouds and design data with heat maps, the effects of introducing this approach, and how to achieve it easily.
+In surveying and as‑built management for civil engineering works, the method of comparing the as‑is point cloud (3D point cloud data acquired by scanning the site) with the design data and visualizing the results as a heat map has attracted particular attention in recent years.
+It allows an overall understanding of whether the finished terrain or structures match the design, greatly contributing to more efficient quality control.
+This article explains in detail the significance and benefits of visualizing the differences between as‑is point clouds and design data as a heat map, the effects of adoption, and easy ways to realize it.

-The importance of comparing as-built point clouds and design data in as-built management
+The importance of comparing as‑is point clouds and design data in as‑built management

-Advances in point cloud measurement technology and acquiring as-built point clouds
+Advances in point cloud surveying technology and acquiring as‑is point clouds

-What is heat map analysis? (methods for visualizing differences)
+What is heat map analysis? (method of visualizing differences)

 Benefits of heat map visualization